What is the Financial Resilience Index?

 Why has it been created?

-The Financial Resilience Index is a free service and has been made publicly available to support and improve discussions on local authority financial resilience.
+The Financial Resilience Index is a free service and is made publicly available to support and improve such discussions on local authority financial resilience.
 It provides a platform for constructive debate based on consistent information.

 How does it work?

-The index is made up of a set of indicators.
-These indicators take publicly available data and compare similar authorities across a range of factors.
+The index is made up of a set of indicators which take publicly available data and compare similar authorities across a range of factors.
 There is no single overall indicator of financial risk, so the index instead highlights areas where additional scrutiny should take place in order to provide additional assurance.
-This additional scrutiny should be accompanied by a narrative to place the indicator into context.
+This additional scrutiny is accompanied by a narrative to place the indicator into context.
+This narrative will be particularly relevant in the 2022 index in the context of reserves.

 How do I use it?